ngi-indi/module-bias-manager/README.md

 ## Contact
 For any questions or support, please reach out to:
-- Email: support@ngi-indi.com
+- University of Cagliari: bart@unica.it, diego.reforgiato@unica.it, ludovico.boratto@unica.it, mirko.marras@unica.it
+- R2M Solution: giuseppe.scarpi@r2msolution.com
-- Website: NGI Search INDI
+- Website: Coming soon!